 The parliamentary commission’s next sitting is scheduled for Thursday, according to Khvedeliani.
 The commission was set up to examine how pricing works in three sectors that hit household budgets hardest: food, medicines and fuel.

-Earlier, a government commission probed the prices set by supermarkets, with Prime Minister Irakli Kobakhidze meeting in late January with heads of fifteen chains after initially raising the issue in a video address during Christmas.
+Earlier, a government commission probed the prices set by supermarkets, with Prime Minister Irakli Kobakhidze meeting in late January with heads of fifteen chains after initially raising the issue in a video address on Christmas Eve.